 First Francis Ford Coppola poo-poos Robert De Niro and Al Pacino for their recent choices of movie roles.
 Now, in her blog Deadline Hollywood Daily, Nikki Finke posted an “exclusive” scoop about Robert De Niro’s departure from Creative Arts Agency (CAA) to look for greener pastures at Endeavor.
 One commenter, purportedly a disgruntled (and anonymous) “CAA Agent,” posted the following message that has been circulating all over town (make it “all over world” by now).

 (Note: I didn’t bother using [sic] next to the several typos.
-The name of the Al Pacino movie, by the way, is 88 Minutes.
+The name of the Al Pacino movie, by the way, is the box office dud 88 Minutes.
 The three-hour De Niro film is called The Good Shepherd.
 It could be that the “CAA Agent” got those film titles wrong; it could also be that all the typos found in the message were deliberately made; and it could be that the message itself is a total fake.)

 Why did Bobby leave us?